raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ![DPI Alternate GPIO function](dpi-altfn2.png)

-Note that there are various ways that the colour values can be presented on the DPI output pins in either 565, 666, or 24-bit modes (see the following table and the `otutput_format` part of the `dpi_output_format` parameter below):
+Note that there are various ways that the colour values can be presented on the DPI output pins in either 565, 666, or 24-bit modes (see the following table and the `output_format` part of the `dpi_output_format` parameter below):

 ![DPI Colour Output](dpi-packing.png)